dwsmart/langRegionRelationshipJSON/README.md

 ## Some other proposals
-- A robots.txt based on from Aleyda Solis' [post on linkedin](https://www.linkedin.com/posts/aleyda_so-gary-illyes-asked-for-alternatives-to-activity-7192287485190664192-wCU-)
+- A robots.txt based on from Aleyda Solís' [post on linkedin](https://www.linkedin.com/posts/aleyda_so-gary-illyes-asked-for-alternatives-to-activity-7192287485190664192-wCU-)

 _Let me know if you have any other proposals, and I'll add them here!_